unahouExosite/docs/widget/README.md

 ##### Examples

 `subscribe` and `publish` may be used to communicate between widgets.
-For example, one widget can publish to a named event:
+For example, one widget can publish a message to a named event when a link is clicked:

 ```
 function(container, portal)